brentkirkland/og-data-express-server/README.md

 ###How to use:
   ```
-  1. Post to localhost:3000/YOUR_URL, where YOUR_URL is the url you are trying to receive data from
+  1. Send a GET request to localhost:3000/YOUR_URL, where YOUR_URL is the url you are trying to receive data from
-  2. Receive a JSON response with all OG data
   ```
+  That's it!
+You should get some cool json back :)

 ###Tested with:
   Node: 6.3.1